Timing spring-data-cassandra repository methods

 The implementation of the asynchronous methods with spring data cassandra

-is straightforward (see com.findinpath.repository.UserBookmarkRepository
+is straightforward (see com.findinpath.repository.UserBookmarkRepository for more details):

 public ListenableFuture<UserBookmark> saveAsync(UserBookmark userBookmark) {